Fros1er/SUSTechCS307Project/Report.md

 ### Select, Add, Delete, Update:

 Most of these three basic operations can be done within single SQL statement.
-By using the following function we can reduce some code.
 We designed function update() and select() to handle single SQL statement with parameters of lambda expressions.
+By using those functions we can reduce some code.

 Example Code: